Contract Labor Rules: Everything You Need to Know

 - If you can be let go from a project at the discretion of the employer.

-- If you can choose to go to work or not without worry of being fired as an employee.
+- If you can choose to go to work or not without the worry of being fired as an employee.

 - If you control how many hours you work each week.

 - If the job is permanent or temporary.

 If you need help with understanding contract labor rules, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.